Studio-La-Valse/Drawable/README.md

 }
 ```

+- Excersise:
+I leave it up to the reader to connect the two nodes with a line, that moves with its parent nodes when they are moved.
+Bonus points if the connection or the nodes may be added/deleted and allow for mouse/keyboard input.
+You can find the answer under Example/Scene/VisualGraph.

 ## Why not just use MVVM?
 While the MVVM (Model-View-ViewModel) pattern is a well-established approach for building user interfaces, it may not be the ideal solution for every scenario, especially when it comes to complex, dynamic visualizations.
 Consider for example the effort you have to go through just to connect two ellipses with a line from center to center (try it!), or exporting your components to PDF or SVG for a static webview.